DevelopNaoki/manahy/README.md

 > go mod download
 > go build
 ```
-if you usse not ASCII code, execute setup.bat
+if you use not ASCII code, execute setup.bat
 ```
 >.\setup.bat
 ```